HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

     ```
     Replace "image/webp", ["webp"], and mediaTypeGroupId with your desired MIME type, file extensions, and the media type group ID retrieved earlier.

-4. Enable an existing or newly added file type
+4. Enable an existing or newly added file type.
     If a file type exists but is disabled, use a `PATCH` request to enable it:
     ```
     PATCH - https://<domain>/dx/api/dam/v1/mediatypes/<id>